david-stafa/Ski-Safe/README.md

 2. If everything is in order, merge the pull request into the main branch.
 3. (optional) Delete the feature branch after a successful merge to keep the repository clean.

+## Responsive Design

+We will adhere to the recommended conventions for breakpoints at 480px and 768px, resulting in three distinct views.
+The range of 0-480px is primarily targeted at mobile devices, 481-768px accommodates medium-sized screens, and 769px upwards caters to larger displays.

 ## License

 All rights are for fun as we will be using chatGPT and phind as hell...